afuentecruz/banking-poc/README.md

 ```
 curl --location 'localhost:8080/login' \
 --header 'Content-Type: application/json' \
---header 'Authorization: Basic Og==' \
 --data-raw '{
     "username" : "first@mail.com",
     "password" : "password"
 }'
 ```
 ## Security
-Note all api endpoints are secured using spring security but `/users/registry` and `/login`, in order to operate with the remaining endpoints you must include the bearer token provided in the login response
+All endpoints are secured with spring-security and JWT. `/users/registry` and `/login` are exceptions.

+In order to consume the remaining endpoints a valid bearer token must be provided via authorization header value.

 ## Postman collection
 A complete postman collection is available under `src/main/resources/`

-The bearer token is managed through a script after login request and stored in an environment variable for both initial users (A & B) to make this part transparent
+The bearer token is managed through a script after login request and stored in an environment variable for both initial users (A & B) to make the authentication transparent and easy to use.

 ## Database
 This service uses H2 for persistence, for database management visit http://localhost:8080/h2-console